nawabahmadreshi/documentation/ingredients/sdk_setup/installing_the_sdk.md

 - You can download the package from our [filehost on S3 here](https://s3-us-west-1.amazonaws.com/branchhost/BranchUnityWrapper.unitypackage).
 Or clone [our repository](https://github.com/BranchMetrics/Unity-Deferred-Deep-Linking-SDK) and access the package from there.

-After acquiring the `BranchUnityWrapper.unityPackage` through one of these choices, you can import it into your project by clicking `Assets -> Import Package`.
+After acquiring the `BranchUnityWrapper.unitypackage` through one of these choices, you can import it into your project by clicking `Assets -> Import Package`.

-## Move Plugins Folder
-Due to Unity requirements, our UnityPackage file must have all of its contents in a single folder.
-This means that you'll have to manually move the `Plugins` folder out of our `Branch` folder, and into the root of your `Assets` folder.
-If you have an existing Plugins folder, just merge our contents into it.
+#### Configure the package and add Branch key

+To allow Branch to configure itself, you must add a BranchPrefab asset to your scene.
+Simply drag into your scene, and then specify your `APP_KEY` and `APP_URI` in the properties.

+* `APP_KEY`: This is your Branch key from the dashboard
+* `APP_URI`: This is the URI scheme you would like to use to open the app.
+This must be the same value as you entered in [the Branch link settings](https://dashboard.branch.io/#/settings/link) as well.

-{% image src='/img/ingredients/sdk_setup/unity_plugins_move.gif' half center alt='unity plugins' %}
+{% image src='/img/ingredients/sdk_setup/unity_branch_key.png' half center alt='unity plugins' %}

 #### iOS Note

-If you're creating an iOS app for your Unity project, you must enable Objective C exceptions in the Build Settings in order for Branch to compile.

-{% image src='/img/ingredients/sdk_setup/unity_enable_exceptions.png' half center alt='unity enable exceptions' %}
+After building iOS project:

+1. All required frameworks will be added automatically
+2. Objective C exceptions will be enabled automatically
+3. URI Scheme will be added into .plist automatically

 #### iOS + Unity 4.6

-There seem to be some issues with 4.6 pulling all of the Branch-SDK files into the Xcode project.
-A simple solution is to pull all of the files from the `Branch-SDK` folder directly into the `Assets/Plugins/iOS` folder as siblings to the `BranchiOSWrapper.mm` file.

-Additionally, the Xcode project template for Unity 4.6.x (tested with 4.6.1, but may be all the way up through 4.6.6) does not use ARC.
-Branch requires ARC, and we don't intend to add if checks thoughout the SDK to try to support pre-ARC.
+Branch requires ARC, and we don’t intend to add if checks thoughout the SDK to try to support pre-ARC.
 However, you can add flags to the project to compile the Branch files with ARC, which should work fine for you.
-Simple add `-fobjc-arc` to all Branch files in the `Compile Sources` region under `Build Phases` within your target.
+Simply add **-fobjc-arc** to all Branch files.

-{% image src='/img/ingredients/sdk_setup/unity_ios_compile_source_flags.png' half center alt='unity plugins' %}
+#### Android Note

+Click button "Update Android Manifest" to change or add a android manifest for support deep linking, or you can change Android manifest by your hands.

+*Note that we attempt to automatically add this flag, but check it before building.*
 {% endif %}

 {% if page.adobe %}